 Some time during the day, cook the bacon and crumble to sprinkle over the finished crack chicken later.

-Once chicken is cooked, shred the chicken with 2 forks right in the crock, no need to take it out to a plate to shred.
+Once cooked, shred chicken with 2 forks right in the crock, no need to take it out to a plate to shred.
 That’s one less dish to wash later.
 Swirl it around with all the sauce.

 Add in shredded cheddar cheese and bacon bits.
-Cover again with the lid and cook until the cheese melts into cheddary gooyiness.
+Cover again with the lid and cook until the cheese melts into cheddary goodness.
 Sprinkle on the green onions and it’s ready to dig in.

 Add chopped bacon to the instant pot and set to SAUTE mode.
 Cook until crisp and brown.
 Remove bacon and any extra fat.